Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Bite.
 Swat.
 Repeat.
 Mosquitos are a literal pain, buzzing around in search of a blood meal and devoting their short lives to feeding off their unsuspecting victims.
 The little buzzers aren’t just a nuisance; mosquitoes can transmit heartworm disease to our pets.
-In a year with above average rainfall, mosquitos are everywhere and your cat — especially if an outdoor cat — is at an increased risk.
 While heartworm is much more common in dogs, affecting more than one million pups every year, compared with fewer than 200,000 cats (according to the American Heartworm Society), cats may be less susceptible, but they are not immune.

 What is heartworm disease?